 The first answer to basic port scanning stuff is always Nmap.

-In order to scan a local machine you can do it by issuing the following command:
+As seen in our Nmap Cheat Sheet, in order to scan a local machine you can do it by issuing the following command:

 nmap -p 1-65535 localhost

 If you want to run a scan against any other remote network, you can do it by using:

 (Where "X.X.X.X" is the remote IP address you want to target.)

 From 1 to 65535, you can scan any range you need, just keep in mind that larger ranges will take more time.

 If you want to scan the most popular ports, you can do it by using this syntax:

 (Where "20" is the number of popular ports you want to target.)